adnzaki/simple-tag-bootstrap/simple-tag/README.md

 ```
 In this case, you have to add "-" character before your unique ID.
 You can add anything after "-" character, but we recommend using incremental numbers to make them easy to read.
 SimpleTag will automatically render those same elements with the correct element tag.

+## Usage of elements that do not need closing tag.
+Not all elements need a closing tag like `<input>`.
+To handle this, you can skip the closing tag by passing `null` to the second argument of `content()`.
+By doing this, SimpleTag will skip generation of closing tag.

 ## Vue.js user?
 You are in the right place!
 SimpleTag is fully compatible to work with Vue.js as you can see in the above example.
-Try it from
+And of course, SimpleTag can also receive native Javascript event handling.
+Try it from `index.php` file!
-`index.php` file!

 ## Notes
 This is early version of SimpleTag, it has minimum functionality to create HTML element with PHP,